 The Hartford’s standout policy for photographers, however, is its BOP, called the Spectrum® Business Owner’s Policy.
 Like all BOPs, this one combines general liability, commercial property, and business interruption insurance.
 However, photographers can also choose a stretch endorsement that covers fraudulent transfers and contract penalties automatically, as well as optional coverage for:

 - Employee dishonesty

-The Hartford, like many insurance carriers, does not list minimum premiums on its site.
+The Hartford, like many insurance carriers, doesn’t list minimum premiums on its site.
 However, you can fill out an online application to see quotes listed in three premium levels: Good, Better, and Best.
-We found quotes for BOPs for a one-person photography business BOPs in the following ranges:
+We found quotes for BOPs for a one-person photography business in the following ranges:

 Photographers can also mix and match all the coverages offered to customize their BOPs further.

 Photographers who join the PPA, the largest nonprofit photography association in the world, get $15,000 of equipment coverage included in their memberships and can increase coverage at a low cost.
-The membership level that includes equipment coverage costs $323 per year.
+The membership level that includes equipment coverage, data loss protection, and other features costs $27.92 per month or $323 per year.

 Equipment coverage included in membership